-- How does the role of the community psychologist differ from other disciplines addressing human behaviors and social interaction?
+- How does the role of the community psychologist differ from that of professionals in other disciplines addressing human behaviors and social interaction?

-- Based on Roger Barker’s (1968) behavior setting theory identifies three different types of settings (i.e., sports and restaurants) and include how different types of prescribed behaviors (i.e., scripts) unfold over time within each of these settings;
+- Based on Roger Barker’s (1968) behavior setting theory, identify three different types of settings (i.e., sports and restaurants) and include how different types of prescribed behaviors (i.e., scripts) unfold over time within each of these settings.

 - Why is sense of community especially important for communities that want to address problems involving conflict, oppression, and discrimination among marginalized groups?